 So now, Bugis.
 No luxury brands (at least no real ones), but eateries in every nook and cranny.
 Train station right in front of the door, two stations to work.
 What’s different: a bus station too, three stations to work.
 Still convenient?
 Oh yes, sir.

 This hasn’t been the move to the heartlands which I had contemplated at times.
 Bugis is still very much inner city.
 Just a distance from its jewelled bosom, slightly more towards its underbelly.
 I’m not calling this a bad thing.

 Bugis does have its lively shopping centres (of course), but they don’t succeed in hiding the relative grittiness of the neighbourhood.

-The place is named after the people from South Sulawesi who came to live to Singapore in the seventeenth century, pursuing their profession as seafaring merchants and, sometimes, as pirates, if my historical source is correct.
+The place is named after the people from South Sulawesi who came to live in Singapore in the seventeenth century, pursuing their profession as seafaring merchants and, sometimes, as pirates, if my historical source is correct.